nmehta32/Neel_Portfolio/README.md

 Quick summary:

-    •	A longitudinal analysis of patient digital engagement was conducted using natural language processing (NLP) models to identify trends and correlations in patient notes data.
+A longitudinal analysis of patient digital engagement was conducted using natural language processing (NLP) models to identify trends and correlations in patient notes data.
-    •	Inbound billing calls were investigated, and drugs that generated a high volume of calls were identified, leading to potential improvements in billing processes and customer support.
+Inbound billing calls were investigated, and drugs that generated a high volume of calls were identified, leading to potential improvements in billing processes and customer support.
-    •	A study of patient email services used to receive refill notifications was conducted, and correlations with patient demographics, such as age, were identified.
+A study of patient email services used to receive refill notifications was conducted, and correlations with patient demographics, such as age, were identified.
-    •	The model was reworked since orignal model had a lot of duplicate patients, which caused drastically different results
-    •	Communication summary database tables were analyzed to identify duplicate inbound calls and potential solutions for reducing their frequency, resulting in potential cost savings of $2.4MM.
+Communication summary database tables were analyzed to identify duplicate inbound calls and potential solutions for reducing their frequency, resulting in potential cost savings of $2.4MM.